-Join Arthur Ulfeldt for an in-depth discussion in this video Dependencies, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Dependencies, part of Learning Clojure.

 - Leiningen is best known as the tool…that gets your dependencies right.…So let's take a look at what we mean by dependencies.…So Clojure, being a Java virtual machine language,…has adopted the dependency model used by…just about every major Java platform these days.…That's the Maven model.…In this model, dependencies or libraries…are uploaded to central repositories at a fixed version…by their authors.…Leiningen then goes,…looks at your project's configuration file,…builds a list of the dependencies your project needs,…and the dependencies those projects need, and…the dependencies those projects need,…and fills it all out into a nice, neat tree.…